pjbennett/Supracam3DX21/README.md

 11. Verify elx runs properly (might need to change serial port names in elx-config.ini file)

-12. Add user to dialout group (to access tty devices) using "sudo adducer <username> dialout".
+12. Add user to dialout group (to access tty devices) using "sudo adduser <username> dialout".
 Need to logout and re-login to have access to the new group